"Persistence" switch is a crash-me button on most machines

 On the con side, it also accumulates the text antialiasing which makes it appear 'bold' when persistence is active.

 The ideal method would use render to buffer object and shaders and co, but that's a whole lot more complicated :p

-#2 Updated by Johnathan Corgan about 1 year ago
+#2 Updated by Johnathan Corgan over 1 year ago

 - Status changed from New to Resolved

 - Assignee set to Johnathan Corgan

 - Target version changed from release-3.6.3 to release-3.6.4

 The formatting patches were applied to 3.6.3 maint, then merged up to master and next.
 The alpha blending patch was applied to master and merged up to next.

 The new behavior isn't ideal, but at least it will work for everyone.
 If there's a way not to impact the tooltip display that would be great.